-- The average temperature in May and October range from 16C (61F) to 22C (71F).
+- The average temperature in May and October ranges from 16C (61F) to 22C (71F).
 You can expect lovely sunny days and chilly nights.

 - In the heights of summer, July and August, days are usually very hot with balmy evenings.
 Temperatures range from 23C (73F) to 29C (85F).

 From the middle of May to September, you can expect thousands of tourists and packed streets, particularly in Fira (Santorini’s capital) and Oia (the most famous, glamorous and touristy town).

 While deciding what to wear in Santorini, here are some things to consider: